callum-mccracken/npsm/docs/source/table_of_contents/walkthrough/running_ncsmc.rst

 Once you have your NCSMC output, copy it to a local machine, where you have followed the setup instructions for Python.
 See :ref:`basics`.

-Also ensure any columns in eigenphase_shift and phase_shift files are rearranged as needed, this code does not touch column order.
+Also, ensure the columns in the eigenphase_shift and phase_shift files are rearranged as needed, this code does not adjust column order.

 2. Edit process_ncsmc_output.py
 ---------------------------------